 Dealing with your customers is an essential element of marketing and selling all kinds of products/services.
 The way you communicate on all interactions, from cold calling to follow up on the sale, will make all the difference in their perception.

-Speaking of it, while some people are not universal fans of the approach (as mentioned here), cold calling is known produce positive and consistent results over time.
+Speaking of it, while some people are not universal fans of the approach (as mentioned in the How to create a cold calling script article), cold calling is known to produce positive and consistent results over time.

 The cold calling challenge

 The problem most businesses face when it comes to cold calling is that it can be quite hard to get the customer to stick around long enough for them to actually present the advantages and positive features of the product/service without sounding (too) pushy/ borderline desperate.

 The first (and biggest) challenge when cold calling is, therefore, knowing how to capture the person’s attention during the first couple of seconds of the conversation.
 Those seconds are crucial because that’s when they’ll decide whether they’ll stick around for you to present your arguments (or not).

 That’s why we’re here today: to present a few useful cold calling tips you may pass on to your sales staff that may help overcome this initial barrier and convince customers to listen to what you have to say without pushing too hard.

 These simple, but helpful, tips are focused on making it easier to make customers open up and listen to you.
 By learning and using these tips you can help your team make the most of every call.